Hypermobility, ADHD, And You: Useful Things To Know

 • Frequent injuries, like sprains and dislocations

 People with joint hypermobility syndrome often have co-occurring physical symptoms of orthostatic intolerance.
-Orthostatic intolerance symptoms normally happen when you’re standing upright and disappear when you’re sitting or lying down.
+Orthostatic intolerance symptoms usually happen when standing upright and disappear when sitting or lying down.
 Some examples can include dizziness, a rapid heartbeat, and low blood pressure.
+These symptoms may be a sign of postural orthostatic tachycardia syndrome (POTS).

 Understanding ADHD

-Although we don’t yet know the exact reasons behind this disorder, research has found differences in brains with ADHD that may explain some of the symptoms.
-For example, children with ADHD usually have a smaller prefrontal cortex, which can be described as an area near the front of the brain that manages decision-making, planning, and impulse control.
-ADHD may also cause differences in levels of dopamine.
-Dopamine is a chemical in the brain that typically plays a role in motivation, pleasure, and movement.
+Children with ADHD usually have a smaller prefrontal cortex, which can be described as an area near the front of the brain that manages decision-making, planning, and impulse control.
+In addition, ADHD may cause differences in dopamine levels.
+Dopamine is a chemical in the brain that typically plays a role in motivation, pleasure, and movement

 • Struggling to sit still